 - Decisions are sent out in early January.

 UCAS Application: You must apply through the Universities and Colleges Admissions Service (UCAS).
 Applicants with King's College [Institution name:CAM, Institution code:C05, College code:K] as their preference College will have their on-line application sent directly to King's.
 The earliest you can submit a UCAS form is mid-September (update: UCAS is now open for this year's applications).
 You complete the UCAS form well ahead of 15 October and submit it, then your school/college completes the reference section and submits the whole form by 15 October.
 It is your responsibility to leave your school/college enough time for them to complete and submit the section by the deadline (and you must check that this has been done).
 Application through UCAS is essential even for those resident outside the UK (additional UCAS advice is available for international students).
 It is crucial that you include an email address that you check regularly in your UCAS application unless there is a good reason why this is not possible.

 Cambridge Online Preliminary Application (COPA) and High School Transcript: The COPA must be submitted by candidates who attend schools outside of the UK/EU and by organ award applicants.
-The form and further information is available on the Cambridge Undergraduate Admissions website and please email email@example.com if you have any questions or problems with this form.
+The form and further information is available on the Cambridge Undergraduate Admissions website and please email firstname.lastname@example.org if you have any questions or problems with this form.
 Please read the instructions with the form very carefully - you must submit a transcript online via the COPA form too and will need to organise this in advance to have it ready.
 See the transcript page.
 For students applying for an overseas interview in China, Malaysia or Singapore, we will contact your referee directly to ask them to upload a copy of their reference directly to us as well as submitting it via UCAS.